-I agree and consent that ASA may give my personal information in this Reservation Application to tour service providers and relevant authorities as required by law, but for the purpose of making bookings with and engaging services provided for the tour.
+I agree and consent that ASA may give my personal information in this Reservation Application to tour service providers and relevant authorities as required by law, but only for the purpose of making bookings with and engaging services associated with the tour.
 I understand that if I do not consent to the use of my personal information for this purpose, ASA will decline my Reservation Application.

-In consideration of ASA's acceptance of my Reservation Application, I irrevocably release and indemnify ASA from all claims that I, or any other party, may have against ASA its employees, invitees, agents and contractors, however arising in respect of any loss, damage, injury, death or expense incurred in the course of travelling to, on and from any tour.
+In consideration of ASA's acceptance of my Reservation Application, I irrevocably release and indemnify ASA from all claims that I, or any other party, may have against ASA its employees, invitees, agents and contractors, however arising in respect of any loss, damage, injury, death or expense incurred in the course of booking, preparing for, travelling to, on and from or cancelling any tour.

-I understand and acknowledge that this Release and Indemnity applies with respect to:
+I release and indemnify ASA with respect to:

-- 1. Every general risk to which I or my personal belongings may be exposed in the course of travelling to, on or from any ASA tour - 2.
-Every special risk, in particular medical risks, to which I may be exposed in the course of travelling to, on or from any ASA tour arising from, including, but not limited to: - a. intermittent power cycles and/or the temporary or permanent loss of power (beware CPAP or any other medical machine users); - b. dietary, food or other allergies (ASA cannot guarantee that traces of items to which you are allergic are not present in food or drink you are served, medication you are administered or other substances with which you may come into contact); - c. any event or situation that may compromise the administration of necessary medication or my health, safety and wellbeing generally. - 3.
-All claims arising as a result of my or ASA's cancellation or termination of my continued participation on a tour for whatever reason (refund conditions in ASA's Booking Conditions excepted).
+- 1. Every general risk to which I or my personal belongings may be exposed in the course of preparing for, travelling to, on or from any ASA tour; - 2.
+Every special risk, in particular medical risks, to which I may be exposed in the course of preparing for, travelling to, on or from any ASA tour arising from, including, but not limited to: - a. intermittent power cycles and/or the temporary or permanent loss of power (beware CPAP or any other medical machine users); - b. dietary, food or other allergies (ASA cannot guarantee that traces of items to which you are allergic are not present in food or drink you are served, medication you are administered or other substances with which you may come into contact); - c. any event or situation that may compromise the administration of necessary medication or my health, safety and wellbeing generally; and - d. any event or happening beyond ASA's control - 3.
+All claims arising as a result of my or ASA's cancellation or termination of any tour, part of a tour or of my continued participation on a tour for any reason (subject to ASA's refund conditions below).